 It takes time, energy, and patience to sell a fire damaged house.
 Potential buyers will have a lot of questions with regards to anything involving your property.
 Sometimes they may request to bring in inspectors of their own.
 Accommodate them.
 Take them on a tour of your house (as long as it's safe and possible to do so).

-Closing Thoughts: Selling a Fire Damaged House in Idaho
+Closing Thoughts: Selling a Fire Damaged House Idaho

-Only you can decide how to go about finding a home buyer for your fire damaged house in Idaho.
+Only you can decide how to go about finding a home buyer for your Idaho fire damaged house.

 If you have the time and money, repairing and restoring your house first before putting it up for sale will get you the best price possible.